ksd3/rinexpy/docs/COOKBOOK.md

 obs_week = concat_files(["data/d001.18o", "data/d002.18o", "data/d003.18o"])
 ```

-### Compare two parsed datasets and find the first divergence
+### Diff two datasets

+Returns a dict with `equal` and a list of the first differences it
+finds.
+Handy when chasing parser regressions.

 ```python
 from rinexpy.tools import diff_datasets